HangfireIO/Hangfire.Documentation/README.md

 ### The Easy Way

 Just click the `Edit on GitHub` button while observing a page with mistakes as shown below.
+GitHub will guide you to fork the repository.
+Don't forget to create a pull request!

 ![Contributing via Documentation Site](https://raw.githubusercontent.com/HangfireIO/Hangfire-Documentation/master/contributing.png)